piyushy6/Mobile-Air-Quality-Sensor/README.md

 $ pip install py-opc

 To get OPC-R1 class, fork FlorentinBulotUoS/py-opc
-This will add the OPC-R1 class, which is not currently present in py-opc
+This will add the OPC-R1 class, which is currently not present in py-opc

 2.)
 For pyusbiss :

 $ pip3 install pyusbiss

-Running this save PM data as a CSV file OPC CSV folder:
+Running this save PM data as a CSV file in OPC CSV folder in RPi:

 $ python3 opc-r1.py